unioslo/jbofh/README.rst

 Runtime requirements
 ---------------------

-* jBofh works with all Java versions from almost the last 2 decades, on the other hand we have included bytecode files for the libraries that were compiled with the OpenJDK version '1.7.0_111', which means that if you try compiling and running JBofh with an older version of OpenJDK, by just using the provided library bytecodes that are packed in the JAR files under 'lib/' then you might face trouble and should rather compile all the bytecodes and pack them yourself according to the procedure in here:
+* jBofh requires the latest version of Java runtime available, at the time of writing the stable Java version available is '8' and we have included bytecode files for the libraries that were compiled with the OpenJDK version '1.8.0_101', which means that if you try compiling and running JBofh with an older version of OpenJDK, by just using the provided library bytecodes that are packed in the JAR files under 'lib/' then you might face trouble and should rather compile all the bytecodes and pack them yourself according to the procedure in here:
   `Building the required library JARs`_.
-The same applies if you would be using Oracle© JDK, on the other hand Oracle© has a full packaging solution that would automate compiling and packing up the bytecodes along with the whole JVM (java virtual machine), a procdure that should be similar accross different operating systems from different vendors and thus would make this code and its compiled bytecodes run seemlessly, provided that you have the proper license from all parties, including the operating systems' vendors:
+The same applies if you would be using Oracle© JDK, on the other hand Oracle© has a full packaging solution that would automate compiling and packing up the bytecodes along with the whole JVM (java virtual machine), a procedure that should be similar accross different operating systems from different vendors and thus would make this code and its compiled bytecodes run seemlessly, provided that you have the proper license from all parties, including the operating systems' vendors: